arctern-io/arctern-bootcamp/shtruck_en/README.md

 $ jupyter notebook
 ```

-Open arctern_nytaxi_bootcamp.ipynb in jupyter notebook, start to have fun with the example codes.
+Open arctern_nytaxi_bootcamp.ipynb in Jupyter Notebook, start to have fun with the example codes.